gravitational/careers/challenges/security/cloud-security.md

   [tfsec](https://github.com/aquasecurity/tfsec) for our Terraform.
 * Follow the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) when configuring IAM.
-* Show your breadth and depth of knowledge for either AWS or GCP.
+* Show the breadth and depth of your AWS knowledge.

 ## Trade-offs